 It can be difficult to know when something is a dental emergency or a fleeting problem, but in any case, it’s always better to be safe than sorry.
 Below, we’ve listed some of the most common urgent situations we see; however, even if your problem isn’t listed, we recommend giving us a call.

-The cost of your emergency dental visit will depend on what diagnostic processes are necessary and the treatment needed to address your symptoms.
 Our team takes pride in offering transparent pricing and dental care, which you can see for yourself by reading our 1,000+ 5-star Google reviews!
 Before moving forward with any procedures, we’ll make sure that you fully understand the cost of your treatment and your payment options.
-Our team is in-network with most major PPO plans as well, helping you maximize your savings.
+Until your appointment, you can read on to learn some helpful information on the topic of cost, including whether or not dental insurance usually covers a portion of it.

 Keys to Preventing Dental Emergencies